Pepilepioux/windows_file_util/README.md

 Retrieves users and groups information from a windows server

+### directory tree

+Shows an indented view of the sub-directories tree of a given directory.
+Optionally outputs it to a text file.

 ### fichiers_permissions_liste

 Walks a directory tree and for each subdirectory lists the access permissions.